Xilinx/video-sdk/docs/include/c_apis/xma_encoder_plugin_api.rst

 In addition to the standard properties, the following :c:struct:`XmaParameter` custom parameters are supported by the encoder plugin:

 "enc_options"
     For the encoder, most of the parameters are specified using a stringified INI file which is then passed to the "enc_options" :c:struct:`XmaParameter`.
-Refer to the :c:func:`enc_update_props` function in the :url_to_repo:`examples/xma/transcode/src/xlnx_encoder.c` file for the parameters which are sent as a string.
+Refer to the :c:func:`xlnx_enc_get_xma_props` function in the :url_to_repo:`examples/xma/transcoder/lib/src/xlnx_transcoder_xma_props.c#L791` file for the parameters which are sent as a string.

 "latency_logging"
     When enabled, it logs latency information to syslog.